-New to the market is this very economical, fully modular and minimalist sidemount system from Deco Dive Equipment in the USA.
+The Deco Sidemount BCD is a very economical, fully modular and incredibly minimalist sidemount system from Deco Dive Equipment in the USA.
 I think it is the best warm-water recreational sidemount BCD for lightweight travel.

-The 22lb/10kg bladder is essentially a robust copy of an 10 liter MSR bladder; as traditionally used in many old-school Mexican-cave style homemade sidemount rigs, but in this case, it comes pre-installed with an LPI and OPV/Dump.
-The rig will be more than sufficient for super-lightweight, travelling sidemount using double aluminum cylinders.
+The 22lb/10kg bladder is essentially a robust copy of a 10-litre MSR hydration bladder; as traditionally used in many old-school Mexican-cave style homemade sidemount rigs, but in this case, it comes pre-installed with an LPI and OPV/Dump.
+The Deco Sidemount is an excellent option for a super-lightweight travel sidemount using double aluminium cylinders.

 Deco Sidemount Specifications